Monkestation/monke-wiki/jobs/service/curator.md

 "Braveheart, the Scottish rebel - 1300's": A kit containing a patriotic Scottish Outfit.
 Wearing it fills you with a hatred of the English.
 This box contains:
 - An unarmored Kilt with matching sandals.
 - A Claymore with average damage and a chance to block incoming attacks.
-- A can of War Spray paint.
+- A can of ~~War~~ Spray paint.

 "Courageous Tomb Raider - 1940's": A set containing the gear of the infamous Indiana Jones.
 Perfect for the curator with a prize on his mind.
 Every set contains:
 - A Full Treasure Hunter's garb.
-A Stylish hat, a Rugged armored Coat, a Classy Suit, and a pair of Boots designed for the rough outdoors.
+A Stylish hat, a treasure hunter's armored Coat, a Classy Suit, and a pair of mining boots designed for the rough outdoors.
-- A Whip with average damage and a high chance to disarm opponents.
+- A Whip with average damage and a high chance to disarm opponents. w
 "Carp Hunter, Wildlife Expert - 2506": A kit containing everything you need to become a World-Renowned* Carp Hunter!
 Each kit has:
 - A battered Carp Space suit.
 Still space worthy, but if you want protection, you'd be better off wearing nothing.
 - A Carp Face Mask.
 Pairs well with the suit.